 Things to avoid

 -Harsh washing machine detergent – Find a natural one or dilute before using.
+European style washing machines which use 1/4 the detergent are helpful.

 -Wear gloves when using cleaning agents in your home.

--Swimming Pool as that use Chlorine or bromine
+-Swimming Pools that use chlorine or bromine

 Some people with eczema also found that their body can react strongly to some foods.
 One of the particular groups are foods that are high in salicylate ( tomatoes peppers, peanuts, oranges to name a few ) as these often trigger a histamine reaction causing itching and redness found in these particular foods.
 Eating a healthy diet with organic food that is in their simplest form and unprocessed will help your whole body system.